peterhinch/micropython-async/v3/docs/GPS.md

 ## 2.3 Dependency

-The library requires `uasyncio` V3 on MicroPython and `asyncio` on CPython.
+The library requires `asyncio` V3 on MicroPython and `asyncio` on CPython.

 ##### [Contents](./GPS.md#1-contents)